 Hidden just across the Prince William County line is the waterfront community of Belmont Bay.
 As you cross the Occoquan River take a glance to your left and you will be surprised at what you will see.
 A community Washingtonian Magazine has twice picked as one of the "best communities" to live in the DC area sits right on the Occoquan River.

 Walking around the community you can quickly see why residents love being here.
-The quiet of the neighborhood is interrupted by the sounds of the geese honking at the waters edge, the Osprey calling for their mates among the trees and at night the fox yipping as they traverse across the golf course heading back to the 400 acre nature reserve that borders the community.
+The quiet of the neighborhood is interrupted by the sounds of the geese honking at the waters edge, the Osprey calling for their mates among the trees and at night the fox yipping as they traverse across the green space heading back to the acre nature reserve that borders the community.

-Residents are able to walk most of the length of the waterfront through the community on paths that go from the edge of the nature reserve, around the front of the Harbor Point Condo's, the marina and front nine of the golf course.
+Residents are able to walk most of the length of the waterfront through the community on paths that go from the edge of the nature reserve, around the front of the Harbor Point Condo's and marina.
 The marina at Belmont Bay was the first new deep water marina to open in almost 15 years in Northern Virginia and cost almost $2 million to develop.
 It can house up to 325 boats and is a popular place for happy hour during warm weather.
-With a community pool, two sets of tennis courts, a golf course and club house you don't have to go very far to find a place to play.
+Come see why Belmont Bay is a great place to call home.